 The Buffer Write instruction is for send data to data buffer.
-The data buffer size will be 256 bytes (normal mode) or 512bytes (dual page mode).
+The data buffer size will be 256 bytes (normal mode) or 512bytes (dual page mode) or 1024 bytes (quad page mode).
 The first address byte can be at any location.
 The address is automatically increased to the next higher address after each byte data is shifted in.